Governance & Audits

 It is important that your Advisor is conscious of your position relating to any dispute so that the correct course of action can be taken at the right time.

-The ATO has committed to conducting tax risk governance reviews of the top 1000 businesses operating in Australia over the next four years.
+The ATO has committed to conducting tax risk governance reviews of the Top 1000 businesses operating in Australia, plus the Next 5000 private groups, by 30 June 2023.

 The ATO is seeking assurance that: